Kitty Wells: 1970–2012: Later career and retirement

 Wells stayed under the Decca label until 1973.
 She released three studio albums in 1970 and two in 1971.
 In 1973, when Decca became MCA Records, Wells stayed with them for a short time before leaving the label.
 In 1974, she signed with Capricorn Records, a southern rock label of the era, and recorded a blues-flavored album entitled Forever Young on which she was backed by members of the Allman Brothers Band and the Marshall Tucker Band.
-The album received considerable acclaim and, through its association with the Allmans, brought Wells to the attention of a younger audience.
+The album received considerable acclaim, and through its association with the Allmans, brought Wells to the attention of a younger audience.

 In 1976, Wells was inducted into the Country Music Hall of Fame.
 In the late 1970s, Wells and husband formed their own record label, Rubocca (the name was a composite of their three children's names: Ruby, Bobby, and Carol Sue) and released several albums.
 In 1979, at age 60, she was back on the Billboard charts with "I Thank You for the Roses".

 Wells remained a successful concert attraction at smaller venues throughout the country and Canada as late as the early 2000s.
 In 1987, she joined fellow Opry legends Brenda Lee and Loretta Lynn on k.d. lang's "Honky Tonk Angels Medley", which was nominated for a Grammy award in 1989.
 Wells' 1955 recording "Making Believe" was included in the soundtrack of the film Mississippi Burning.

-In 1991, Wells was awarded from the Grammy Awards a Lifetime Achievement award.
-She, along with Johnnie and Bobby, joined producers Randall Franks and Alan Autry for the In the Heat of the Night CD "Christmas Time's A Comin'" performing "Jingle Bells" with the cast on the CD released on Sonlite and MGM/UA for one of the most popular Christmas releases of 1991 and 1992 with Southern retailers.
+In 1991, Wells was awarded from the Grammy Awards a Lifetime Achievement Award.
+She, along with Johnnie and Bobby, joined producers Randall Franks and Alan Autry for the In the Heat of the Night CD "Christmas Time's a Comin'" performing "Jingle Bells" with the cast on the CD released on Sonlite and MGM/UA for one of the most popular Christmas releases of 1991 and 1992 with Southern retailers.
 In 1993, Wells appeared on Dolly Parton, Loretta Lynn and Tammy Wynette's collaboration Honky Tonk Angels, joining in on their recording of the title track.

 Wells and her husband opened the Family Country Junction Museum and Studio in 1983 in their hometown of Madison, but stopped running it on their own in 2000.
 Their grandson John Sturdivant Jr. has kept the Junction Recording Studio at its present location, which also houses Junction Records.

 Wells and her singing-partner husband of 63 years performed their final show together on December 31, 2000, at the Nashville Nightlife Theater; they had announced their retirement earlier that year.
-Wells was ranked No. 15 on CMT's 40 Greatest Women of Country Music in 2002.
+Wells was ranked number 15 on CMT's 40 Greatest Women of Country Music in 2002.

 An exhibit honoring Wells at the Country Music Hall of Fame and Museum in Nashville ran from August 2008 through June 2009.
 On May 14, 2008, "It Wasn't God Who Made Honky Tonk Angels" was added to the National Recording Registry at the Library of Congress, along with Roy Orbison's "Oh, Pretty Woman".